-SEN Support QFT plus the following:

-SEN Support + QFT & SEN Support plus the following:

-Identification and assessment of the CYP needs

-- School staff to be able identify and respond to CYP at risk of executive functioning needs, e.g. ACES, Autism, ADHD, PDA.
-FAS, Brain Injury. - The setting recognises, and responds to, the need for learning support for pupils with SEND, taking into consideration individual needs and other relevant contextual circumstance. - School staff have access to and engage with relevant training that provides skills and knowledge for them to be able to identify and support CYP with learning difficulties, i.e. Precision Teaching, TEACCH, Working Memory. - School staff to have access to a range of concrete materials to establish CYP learning skills. - Observational assessments of learning and emotional responses to different learning contexts. - Assessment over time, using structured and concise programmes to develop skills. - Staff identify and help the C/YP to understand their learning strengths and weaknesses.

-- Greater personalisation of curriculum and outcomes (refer to outcomes relating to earlier aspects of the curriculum) to provide the child with the experience of success. - Specialist advice and input for school staff on how to enable full access to the curriculum and provide support for curriculum or skill areas and/or task analysis. - Staff plan interventions and monitor progress and engage with the C/YP and parents.
-Timed to be reviewed. - Grouping of CYP with exec functioning needs to be supported by adult during learning activities through prompting, modelling, 'think alouds', differentiated tasks, etc. - There is use of a structured approach using task analysis that ensures one skill is taught at a time, mixing new and old learning to minimise forgetting and increase confidence (this is called interleaved learning). - Ensuring children are fully informed about what the intervention is and why they are doing it and including them in the monitoring of their progress and achievements (to develop meta-cognitive thinking skills).
+Quality First Teaching SEN Support QFT plus the following: SEN Support + QFT & SEN Support plus the following: Identification and assessment of the CYP needs School staff to be able identify and respond to CYP at risk of executive functioning needs, e.g. ACES, Autism, ADHD, PDA.
+FAS, Brain Injury.
+The setting recognises, and responds to, the need for learning support for pupils with SEND, taking into consideration individual needs and other relevant contextual circumstance.
+Greater personalisation of curriculum and outcomes (refer to outcomes relating to earlier aspects of the curriculum) to provide the child with the experience of success.
+Specialist advice and input for school staff on how to enable full access to the curriculum and provide support for curriculum or skill areas and/or task analysis.
+Personalised curriculum provides a high level of opportunities for repetition, over learning and consolidation of skills.
+To be reviewed regularly and amended as needed.
+Personalised planning for delivery of information shared in classrooms, e.g. simple language with instructions chunked.
+All communication modes actively incorporated into planning.
+School staff have access to and engage with relevant training that provides skills and knowledge for them to be able to identify and support CYP with learning difficulties, i.e. Precision Teaching, TEACCH, Working Memory.
+School staff to have access to a range of concrete materials to establish CYP learning skills.
+Staff plan interventions and monitor progress and engage with the C/YP and parents.
+Timed to be reviewed.
+Grouping of CYP with exec functioning needs to be supported by adult during learning activities through prompting, modelling, 'think alouds', differentiated tasks, etc. • Individualised, effective one to one support.
+This will initially support the CYP in developing an awareness of personalised learning strategies they can use to remove barriers to learning, before adaptations can then be reduced and their independence is able to increase.
+Support to be reviewed s part of plan do review with a view to reducing as needed.
+Observational assessments of learning and emotional responses to different learning contexts.
+Assessment over time, using structured and concise programmes to develop skills. • There is use of a structured approach using task analysis that ensures one skill is taught at a time, mixing new and old learning to minimise forgetting and increase confidence (this is called interleaved learning).
+Staff identify and help the C/YP to understand their learning strengths and weaknesses.
+Environmental support and adaptations • Ensuring children are fully informed about what the intervention is and why they are doing it and including them in the monitoring of their progress and achievements (to develop meta-cognitive thinking skills).